sindresorhus/map-obj/readme.md

 Recursing behavior for nested objects and objects in arrays.

-Deep Value can be boolean:
+The value of `deep` can be boolean:

 - If `true`, it recurses all nested objects and objects in arrays.

 Or a function which has the following properties:

-- It has signature `(sourceKey: string) => boolean`.
+- It has signature `(objectKey: string) => boolean`.
-- Returning `true` states the value related to the currently iterated `sourceKey` shall be recursed if it is a nested object, false otherwise.
+- Returning `true` states the value related to the currently iterated `objectKey` shall be recursed (if the corresponding value is a nested object), false otherwise.

 Example: